neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 :color: warning
 :icon: alert-fill

-The cluster has fast access to data stored on the `ceph` and `winstor` filesystems.
+The cluster has fast access to data stored on the `ceph` filesystem, so if your data is stored elsewhere, make sure to transfer it to `ceph` before running the job.
-If your data is stored elsewhere, make sure to transfer it to `ceph` or `winstor` before running the job.
 You can use tools such as [`rsync`](https://linux.die.net/man/1/rsync) to copy data from your local machine to `ceph` via an ssh connection.
 For example:

 ```{code-block} console